-Postage stamps are delicate pieces of paper which need extra special care when being framed.
-To uphold its quality, whether framing one stamp, or a sheet of stamps, specific mounting techniques must be employed and the correct tools and materials are needed.
+Postage stamps are delicate pieces of paper that need extra special care when being framed.
+Whether framing a single stamp or a sheet of stamps, specific mounting techniques must be employed and the correct tools and materials are needed.

 You can certainly be imaginative when framing stamps.
-If you frame a single stamp, it could be put in a tiny frame, so it would be perfect in a doll house.
-Also, a large number of stamps could be framed together, or stamps could be framed with artwork or memorabilia.
+If you frame a single stamp, it could be put in a tiny frame and be the ideal size for hanging in a dollhouse.
+Or, a large number of stamps could be framed together as a group or alongside artwork or treasured memorabilia.

 Stamp collectors and stamp framers use a variety of tools to help protect mint-condition stamps.
 Stamp tongs, which are a flat-bladed, are used to handle stamps.
-Mounts, which are clear plastic sleeves with gummed backing, retain the adhesive gumminess of the stamps.
-It’s the most popular method for mint stamps.
-There’s also a special glue, an archival-quality adhesive, which is used on the mounts to completely keep the stamp firmly within the mount, especially for framed stamps.
+Stamp mounts, which are clear plastic sleeves with gummed backing, retain the adhesive gumminess of the stamps.
+It’s the most popular method for displaying mint stamps.
+There’s also a special glue (an archival-quality adhesive) used on the mounts to completely keep the stamp firmly within the mount, especially for framed stamps.

 Of course, archival materials are extremely important in preserving the paper and the color of the stamps.
-That means using acid free mat board and acid-free inks, and glass.
-Framing with glass will protect stamps from fading because it reduces the amount of ultraviolet light passing through.
+That means using acid-free mat board, acid-free inks, and protective glass.
+Framing with glass will protect the stamps from fading, as the glass limits the amount of ultraviolet light that’s allowed to pass through.
 An additional precaution in preserving the framed stamps is to keep them out of all-day direct sunlight.
 To create a custom frame for your stamp display, simply use our Create-A-Frame online framing tools to tailor the matting and moulding options to your liking.

-After taking all these steps of using archival framing materials and specialized tools, your postage stamp artwork is sure to be beautiful.
+By using the proper archival framing materials and right tools for the job, your postage stamp artwork is sure to look “first class”!